Our Philosophy

 Small Press, Big Heart

-Quibble Lit began in 2022 with a simple idea — to build a space where art, authenticity, and community meet, in the goal to make writing mean more.
+Quibble Lit began in 2022 to build a space where art, authenticity, and community meet, in the goal to make writing mean more.

 Like many small presses, we’ve learned by doing: designing, editing, web-building, and business-running all at once.

-Our journey has been a mix of creativity, spreadsheets, and late-night formatting — and we’re proud of how far it’s come.
+Our journey has been a mix of creativity, spreadsheets, and late-night formatting.
+We’re proud of how far it’s come.

 Where The Money Goes